CASFRI/PostgreSQL-Table-Translation-Framework/doc/engineSpecs.md

 #### Translation File Validation

--   The translation engine should validate the list of target attributes and helper function names before starting any translation.
+-   The translation engine must validate the structure and the content of the valisation file before starting any translation:

+    -   the list of target attributes names must match the names and the order defined in the targetAttributeList configuration variable.
+        Each name should be shorter than 64 charaters and contain no spaces.
+    -   helper function names should match existing function and their parameters should be in the right format.
--   null or empty values are not accepted in the tranlation file.
+    -   there should be no null or empty values in the tranlation file.

--   The translation engine should stop if the list of target attribute does not match the names and the order defined in the targetAttributeList configuration variable.
+-   The translation engine should stop if the translation file is invalidated in any way.
+This should not be configurable.
 -   Regular expression are used to check if helper function names are correct and contents of parentheses are valid.
 Parsing function will evaluate each helper function.
 Parser should also check if values